ccamel/awesome-ccamel/README.md

 - [mvdan/gofumpt](https://github.com/mvdan/gofumpt) - A stricter gofmt
 - [mwitkow/go-proto-validators](https://github.com/mwitkow/go-proto-validators) - Generate message validators from .proto annotations.
 - [mxschmitt/golang-url-shortener](https://github.com/mxschmitt/golang-url-shortener) - URL Shortener written in Golang using Bolt DB or Redis.
 Provides features such as Deletion, Expiration, OAuth and is of course Dockerizable.
+- [mxschmitt/playwright-go](https://github.com/mxschmitt/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
 - [nalgeon/redka](https://github.com/nalgeon/redka) - Redis re-implemented with SQL
 - [nanobox-io/golang-scribble](https://github.com/nanobox-io/golang-scribble) - A tiny Golang JSON database
 - [nao1215/spectest](https://github.com/nao1215/spectest) - A simple and extensible behavioural testing library for Go.
 You can use api test to simplify REST API, HTTP handler and e2e tests.